UmbraTek/ut_arm_ros/arm_controller/readme.md

 # Communication with utra through the rosservice command
-All servers are implemented in utra_server.cpp of utra_controller package.
+All servers are implemented in utra_server.cpp of arm_controller package.

 All msg are in utra_msg package.